Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/cmk.md

 This ensures any data stored in Kubernetes is encrypted at rest, using a DEK that has been wrapped by a KEK, that is stored in the Key Vault.
 Revoking the AKS clusters managed identity's access to the key will mean that AKS can no longer decrypt the key, and as such cannot decrypt the data.

-There is more documentation for this here - https://docs.microsoft.com/en-us/azure/aks/azure-disk-customer-managed-keys
+There is more documentation for this here - [Azure Documentation](https://docs.microsoft.com/en-us/azure/aks/azure-disk-customer-managed-keys)
 ### Key Vault Options

 For this example we chose a Key Vault Premium instance and used HSM backed keys for the KEK, that are generated on the HSM.